Employment Support

 Here you’ll find a selection of information articles related to employment, volunteering and supports that have been published on Disability Support Guide to help you navigate through employment services.

-A key goal of the National Disability Insurance Scheme is to promote employment of people with disability.
-Financial independence, improved health and wellbeing, building social networks and finding a sense of purpose are just some of the benefits of having a paid or unpaid job.
+Developing financial independence, improving your health and finding a sense of purpose are just some benefits of having a paid or unpaid job.

-Job hunting can be difficult, time consuming and overwhelming and you may be unsure where to start, so we’ve put together some tips to help you with the process of finding and starting a new job.
+Job hunting can seem difficult, time-consuming and overwhelming and you may be unsure where to start, so we’ve put together some tips to help you with the process of finding and starting a new job.

-Preparing these documents and templates ahead of time means you can have them ready to go when you need them, making the job application process quicker and less stressful.
+Preparing documents such as a resumé and cover letter ahead of time means you can have them ready to go when you need them, making the job application process quicker and less stressful.

 The job interview is probably the most important step you will take in your job seeking journey.
 It is your chance to make a great first impression and show a potential employer that you are the best person for the job.